emdgroup-liquid/liquid/CONTRIBUTING.md

 > **Note:** This repository is using __lodash style issue management for enhancements__.
 This means:
 >
-> - Feature requests are closed issues with `feature` label and `votes needed` label.
+> - Feature requests are closed issues with `feature` label and `needed: votes` label.
 > - Bugs are open issues tagged with the `bug` label.
 >
 > View the enhancement backlog [here](https://github.com/emdgroup-liquid/liquid/issues?utf8=✓&q=label%3Aneeds-votes+sort%3Areactions-%2B1-desc+).
 Upvote the top comment of an issue with 👍 if you want the enhancement to be prioritised higher.